Microsoft unveils Surface Pro 7 with USB-C

 Surface Pro 7 comes with 10th-generation Intel Core processors (upgradeable all the way up to quad-core) and starts at 128GB of SSD storage (upgradable to 1TB).
 Like its predecessor, the Surface Pro 7 still comes with 4GB, 8GB, or 16GB of RAM.

 Otherwise, the design is largely unchanged.
-The Surface Pro 7 still has a 12.3-inch display.
+The Surface Pro 7 still has a 12.3-inch display, 2736 × 1824 resolution, and 267ppi.
 The Surface Pro 6 was available in black and silver, and so is the Surface Pro 7.

+Robin Seiler, Microsoft’s VP of program management, demoed the Surface Pro 7 onstage.
+She talked about the Surface Pen (still sold separately), which is faster and now works with Microsoft Excel.
+Seiler also showed off a new feature from Your Phone that lets phone calls from an Android phone pop up right on your PC.